 You don’t have to go to university to be successful – there are high-quality alternative paths to success including vocational and technical training, apprenticeships, learning on the job – or even taking a gap year to travel and take a breath.
 Take a look at our apprenticeships vs university video if you’re considering either of these options.

-Also, you are likely to change careers several times as you progress, which will mean learning and re-skilling throughout your lifetime.
+Also, you're likely to change careers several times as you progress, which will mean learning and re-skilling throughout your lifetime.
 With this in mind, it’s really important to develop those core essential skills to help you adapt and thrive, no matter what career you end up in – confidence, resilience, communication skills and positive mental fitness.

 - Career diagnostic tool